EDUCBA

 Introduction to DEGREES Function

 The degrees function in Excel is one of the simplest functions to be used.
-It belongs to the category of “Math and Trigonometry function” in Excel.
+It belongs to the “Math and Trigonometry function” category in Excel.
 The function converts an angle value, which it takes as a parameter, from radians to degrees.
-The function was introduced in MS Excel 2000 edition.
+It was introduced to MS Excel 2000 edition.
 The function proves handy in situations that require the use of angle values presented in degrees.
-The function has a very simple syntax which is as shown below.
+The function has a very simple syntax which is shown below.

 Syntax: